ClearVision/ClearVision-v5/README.md

 #Installation & Customization
 Visit the Wiki page to learn more about how to install and customize your theme: [ClearVision Wiki](https://github.com/Zerthox/ClearVision/wiki)

+#Mods
+Visit the Wiki page to learn more about mods: [Mods wiki page](https://github.com/Zerthox/ClearVision/wiki/Mods)

 #Previews
 ##ClearVision - Amber
 ####Dark Appearance